lsst-dm/dm_dev_guide/services/verification.rst

 ..
 ATTENTION::
   **The legacy Slurm Verification Cluster will be turned off on Aug 31, 2020.**

-  It is being refreshed as the new general-use `Slurm Cluster </services/batch.html#slurm-usage>`.
+  It is being refreshed as the new general-use :ref:`Slurm Cluster <batch-slurm-usage>`.

 The material presented below is for historical reference and will be removed in the future.